 Short answer: No. LLM isn't thinking, it's putting together what others have documented and accessible on the Internet, and it's probably biased to favour old (human) thinking that did not foresee this issue.
 So 'AI' (LLM generative text) won't devise a new solution.

 One solution to the power-suck issue is to require the new electricity vampires to build their own power generation facilities so that critical infrastructure is not put at risk (e.g., municipal water supplies, residential heating and air cooling).
 Given the need for more clean energy, we could go further and require that this additional electricity demand be provided by zero-emissions sources (e.g., solar, wind, geothermal - preferably with integrated battery storage).
+Given the renewables generation is now cheaper on a life-cycle kWhs throughput basis than fossil fuels or nuclear, and can be installed more quickly than any of those, the adoption of renewables for this additional power supply should be an economic no-brainer - even for an AI engine.
+On the contingency planning side, if the AI bubble bursts, the electric generation built will still have solid economic value.

 Couple of articles on the current state of AI (April 2024)